Dutton Speedwords: Resources for learning

 A few lucky people may be able to read some of the Speedwords booklets Dutton published between 1940–1951.
 The booklets promote the other booklets which were available but do not explain their interrelationship.
 So this is a brief description on how to use them.
 Essentially there are four interrelated booklets.
 All four are required.
 They are: (1) The "textbook".
 (2) The "companion".
 It provides additional exercises and the answers to exercises in the textbook.
 (3) The "supplement".
 It provides further exercises with answers to enhance learning through additional practice (4) The bi-lingual vocabulary.
 This is an alphabetic list of Speedwords (between 3,00 and 10,000 depending upon the edition) with their English equivalent, as well as an English-to-Speedwords lookup list.
 The vocabulary contains an introductory commentary by Dutton which is valuable for understanding and using the dictionary.
 Depending upon when they were published, they may be called "Dutton Speedwords, "Dutton Double Speedwords", "Duttom Youth Speedwords" or "Dutton World Speeedwords".
 They were published at different times with different titles and contain minor differences.
 There is usually more than one edition of each.
 Later editions (1946 or preferably 1951) are the most complete and up-to-date.
 They usually contain an explanation of any changes made in the latest edition.

 The most common authoritative source is "Teach Yourself Dutton Speedwords".
-It is focused on note taking (page 2, paragraph 4).
+It is focused on note taking.
 It contains eight lessons, an appendix and a dictionary with about 1,00 speedwords.

 International versus English/domestic use of Speedwords

 One important factor that can affect learning is whether communication is between speakers of Indo-European languages.
 Learning Speedwords is affected by background.
 It is oriented to the English language in its vocabulary and sentence construction.
-Dutton claims (TYDS, page 90) that memorisation will be slower for non-Indo-European language speakers, they will be able to extend their vocabulary as easily once the vocabulary is mastered.
+Dutton claims that memorisation will be slower for non-Indo-European language speakers, they will be able to extend their vocabulary as easily once the vocabulary is mastered.
 This means the learner must always be conscious of whether Dutton is describing Speedwords to be used in international communication or the English only use.

 The English-only use makes concessions that are counterproductive to international communication.
 Those concessions can be summarised as: